ista-vamos/sttt-experiments/README.md

 docker run -ti vamos:fase
 ```

-Once in the docker container, continue with the test instructions:
+Once in the docker container, continue with the test instructions below.

 ## Test Instructions